Mochi-Team/cli/README.md

   serve [options]   bundle and start local server for testing modules help [command]    display help for command
 ```

+## Contribute

+You must use [pnpm](https://pnpm.io/) in order to make any changes.
+Once you've made changes, submit a pull request.
+Any contributions are welcome and appreciated :D

 ## License
 Licenced under [MIT](LICENSE).